light-and-ray/sd-webui-topaz-photo-ai-integration/Readme.md

 ![](/images/preview.png)
 ![](/images/upscalers.png)

-Sharpen AI ik extras tab will be added soon
+Sharpen and Denoise AI in extras tab will be added soon

 To copy path to file in Windows, you need to press right mouse click holding "Shift" button, and select "Copy file as path"